 - Vittles Vault Airtight Stackable Pet Food Container [pictured]- available in 40 and 60 lb sizes.
 Stackable for efficient space use.
 Large opening, Airtight lid.
-The 40 lb container can generally hold a 50 lb sack of grain although you have to orient it so the back is facing down,
+The 40 lb container can generally hold a 50 lb sack of grain although you have to orient it so the back is facing down.
+Hands on Review

 - Vittles Vault 50-Pound Stackable – Thanks to Twitter Follower @chillindamos for this photo! – This is the 50 lb stackable size with a full 25 kg bag of grain in it.
 That’s about 55 lbs and there’s still some room.

 - Shop Around!
 Search Amazon for Vittles Vault

 - IRIS Airtight Pet Food Container – available in multiple sizes

 - IRIS Airtight Food Storage Container – available in multiple sizes.
 Translucent sides so you can see contents.
 Some sizes have wheels for easily moving around.

 - Shop Around!
 Search Amazon for IRIS Airtight Container

 - Buddeez 12-1/2-Gallon Roll-Away Pet Food Dispenser with Scoop – 12.5 gallon capacity.
 At 5 lbs/gallon I estimate a capacity of around 62.5 lbs of grain.
 That’s a full 50-55 lb sack of grain plus.

 - Lots more options are available – Search “FDA approved airtight food container” in Amazon’s Pet Supplies category for some ideas.

 Other Options for Bulk Homebrew Grain Storage